econofai · a Learn For Everybody field guide LFE Library econforeverybody.com ↗ Updated 7 August 2026

 The work

 AI changes tasks before it changes jobs, and contracts before it changes statistics.
-The evidence so far: broad usage, concentrated stress at the entry rung, and firms changing shape.
+The evidence so far: broad usage, concentrated stress at the entry rung, high-intensity adopters expanding headcount, and firms changing shape.

 Exposure, optionality, the next bargain